-If we terminate your membership for cause, we will:
+If we terminate your membership for cause or nonpayment of Premium, we will:

-- Refund any amounts we owe your Group for Premium paid for the period after the termination date. - Pay you any amounts we have determined that we owe you for claims during your membership.

-We may deduct any amounts you owe Company, Participating Providers, or Participating Facilities from any payment we make to you.
+- Refund any amounts we owe the Subscriber for Premium paid for the period after the termination date. - Pay you any amounts we have determined that we owe you for claims during your membership. - We may deduct any amounts you owe Company, Participating Providers, or Participating Facilities from any payment we make.